 They are highly qualified nurses who will sometimes be asked to triage a patient call to assess severity.

-They also assist with the Diabetic Clinic and have had special training in treating patients with asthma.
+They also have special training in treating patients with asthma & diabetes.

 We also have Healthcare Assistants who carry out routine procedures such as taking blood, blood pressure and height & weight measurement.